'We are inspiring minds and igniting hearts'

 The Safety Circle consists of guidance counsellors, chaplain, nurses, school counsellors and the head of pastoral care.
 This service provides support to parents, teachers, the headmaster, Board of Management and referral agencies in assisting the personal and social, and the career and educational development of pupils.

 We aim to create a positive living and learning environment, and in so doing, all members of staff share a collective responsibility to act in preventing bullying or aggressive behaviour by any member of the school community.

-A housekeeper oversees the general smooth running of areas such as the laundry, cleaning staff and any other issues relating to maintenance and tidiness.
+Our Facilities Manager oversees the general smooth running of areas such as the laundry, cleaning staff and any other issues relating to maintenance and tidiness.